TestGorilla LogoTestGorilla Logo

 TypeScript is a programming language that builds on JavaScript, which is another scripting language.
 Many developers and programmers use this object-oriented language to develop large applications.

-Candidates should also know how it works, even if they’re beginners.
+Candidates should know how it works, even if they’re beginners.
 TypeScript adds enhanced syntax on top of JavaScript to enable developers to include static typing and other additional features.

 2. What are the differences between TypeScript and JavaScript?